FikriAbdillah01/gdp-prediction/README.md

 # Gross Domestic Product Prediction

 ## Background
-The Gross Domestic Product (GDP) is crucial indikator to measure total value of  overall goods and services yang diproduksi negara dalam waktu tertentu, biasanya dalam quartil atau dalam tahun.
-GDP menjadi tolok ukur penting dari makroekonomi sebuah negara dan menjadi basis dasar untuk merumuskan kebijakan ekonomi.
-Selain karena faktro endogen seperti investment, consumption, and inflation, exogenous factors such as conflict and pandemic contribute to penurunan akurasi dari GDP forecasting.
+The Gross Domestic Product (GDP) is a crucial indicator to measure the total value of overall goods and services produced by a country in a certain period of time, usually in quarter or in a year.
+GDP is an important benchmark of a country's macroeconomics and a basic basis for formulating economic policies.
+In addition to endogenous factor such as investment, consumption, and inflation, exogenous factors like conflict and pandemic contribute to decline in the accuracy of GDP forecasting.

 ## Goal
 The project's aim is:

-1. Data and Model Exploration yang dapat memprediksi quartil pertumbuhan U.S. GDP tahun 2025 keatas.
+1. Data and Model Exploration that can predict the quartiles of U.S. GDP growth in 2025 and above.

 ## Limitation
-Dalam proyek GDP prediction, ada banyak sekali indikator atau fitur-fitur yang tidak dimasukkan atau diperhitungkan karena akses yang dibatasi oleh pihak instansi
+In the GDP prediction project, there are many indicators or features that are not included or taken into account because access is restricted by the agency.

 ## Data Descriptions
 This data is open-source and is obtained from the Federal Reserve Economic Data (FRED), an online database created by the financial institution, The Federal Reserve Bank of St. Louis.
-Data ini dapat berupa format .csv, .xlsx., pdf, atau dapat diambil dengan menggunakan API.
+This data can be in .csv, .xlsx., pdf format, or can be retrieved using the API.

 ### GDP Data 1947 - 1958
-Data ini memiliki beberapa fitur yang terbagi berdasarkan durasi tahun.
-Beberapa indikator yang terdapat pada data ini:
+This data has several features that are divided based on the duration of the year.
+Several indicators contained in this data:

-- Gross Domestic Product (Quarterly GDP)
+- Gross Domestic Product (Quarterly GDP) $\rightarrow$ `yoy_gdp`
-- Import Goods and Services (Quarterly Import)
+- Import Goods and Services (Quarterly Import) $\rightarrow$ `yoy_impgs`
-- Gross Private Domestic Investment (Quarterly Investment)
+- Gross Private Domestic Investment (Quarterly Investment) $\rightarrow$ `yoy_gpdic`
-- Personal Consumption Expenditure (Quarterly Consumption)
+- Personal Consumption Expenditure (Quarterly Consumption) $\rightarrow$ `yoy_pce`
-- Export Goods and Services (Quarterly Export)
+- Export Goods and Services (Quarterly Export) $\rightarrow$ `yoy_expgs`
-- Industrial Production: Utilites: Electric and Gas Utilites (Quarterly Index)
+- Industrial Production: Utilites: Electric and Gas Utilites (Quarterly Index) $\rightarrow$ `yoy_`

 ### GDP Data 1959 - 1971
 The features on this duration are the same as before, but with the addition of: